What Actually Makes an Infertility Support Space Feel Trustworthy

 It destabilizes identity, expectations, and a sense of footing in your own life.
 That makes the emotional stakes so much higher.

 That’s one of the many reasons existing infertility support groups fail the people who need them.
 Without trust, people either hold back — or leave.
 And at that point, there is no support.
-That’s the fallout when the environment isn’t designed to hold the real messiness of the many emotions people bring to the table during an infertility journey.
+That's the fallout when the environment isn't designed to hold the real messiness of the many emotions people bring to the table.
 The best kind of infertility support is designed to be something people actually want to use.

 What Actually Creates Trust in Support Spaces